-In July 2007, the Compensation Committee reaffirmed the practice of determining annual stock option awards based on a multiple of base salary and an evaluation of individual performance, including individual contribution to the achievement of specific corporate goals, and established and applied revised target amounts for our executive officers based in part on the recommendations of

-W.T.
-Haigh in granting annual stock option awards for 2007 performance: 126% for Vice Presidents (previously 135%), 156% for Senior Vice Presidents (previously 150%), and 380% for the Chief Executive Officer (previously 200%).
-The annual stock option awards for 2007 performance were granted on February 27, 2008 and were in line with these target amounts, which amounts, including the target amount for the Chief Executive Officer, were consistent with our philosophy of targeting total executive compensation in line with approximately the fiftieth percentile of the companies represented in the compensation data we review.
+Committee determined to not grant annuals stock option awards for 2008 performance.
+In October 2009, however, the Compensation Committee reaffirmed the practice of determining annual stock option awards based on a multiple of base salary and an evaluation of individual performance, including individual contribution to the achievement of specific corporate goals, and established revised target amounts for our executive officers in granting annual stock option awards for 2009 performance: 156% for Vice Presidents (previously 126%), 179% for Senior Vice Presidents (previously 156%), and 416% for the Chief Executive Officer (previously 380%).
+These increased target amounts were determined based on a review of the competitive and market data of the companies in our peer group and the recommendations of W.T.
+Haigh.